zzhangjii/learning-library/workshops/goldengate/LabGuide100.md

 ## Objectives

 - Walk through the steps to create a GoldenGate Cloud Service that will manage data replication between on-premise and cloud environments, and manage replication between different cloud environments.
-- Familiarize you with the Oracle Cloud environment and services that will be used in the following labs.
+- Introduce you to the Oracle Cloud environment and services that will be used in the following labs.

 ## Required Artifacts